 Since the 2016 World Humanitarian Summit, the Triple Nexus has had a high priority in the humanitarian reform debate.
 The declared goal of the Triple Nexus approach is to improve the linkages between humanitarian aid, development cooperation, and peacebuilding.

 This CHA research project contributes to enriching the predominantly abstract Triple Nexus debate with concrete examples of local practices while looking at it from a humanitarian standpoint.
-The research results on the Peace Nexus will be made available in the form of country studies, a Nexus publication, and a CHA conference in October 2020.
+The research results on the Peace Nexus will be made available in the form of country studies, a Nexus publication, and a CHA conference on 26-27 October 2020.
 The project will be complemented by a Triple Nexus evaluation for the German NGO Welthungerhilfe.

 Interview with Dabagaï Dabagaï on the Triple Nexus02.07.2020

 Dabagaï Dabagaï, Country Director of Action against Hunger in Mali, explains in this interview why she finds the peace component of the Triple Nexus problematic and how COVID-19 affects her daily work.

 "The Triple Nexus highlights many dilemmas of humanitarian action".
 Interview with Andrea Steinke on the Triple Nexus03.04.2020